 This darkly comic, often absurd and evocative play keeps the laughs coming while never letting its audience forget the bitter and ugly disparity between old-world misogynist machismo and new-age enlightened, sensitive yet sometimes impotent masculinity.
 One’s face almost immediately wrinkles in distaste as O’Connell’s Ryan takes the stage, his broad-stroked but disgustingly gleeful performance seeping into the groin, making him the man you love to hate.

 Although this character was born in the 70’s, one cannot help but recognize in him the face of some men today that have been coaxed out of the darkness by the light of our current political climate.
-MacCluggage provides a witty and sharp, yet sadly wistful portrayal of the torn housewife, and is extremely enjoyable to watch and a shining standout.
+MacCluggage provides a witty and sharp, yet sadly wistful portrayal of the torn housewife, is extremely enjoyable to watch and is a shining standout.
 Divino, Harrington and Lucas provide entertaining sidekick performances; Charlotte Wise as the titular character brings a smile to one’s face, and all flourish under Jeffrey Wise’s deft direction and capable staging on Brittany Vasta’s effective set.

 Happy Birthday, Wanda June plays at the Gene Frankel Theatre, 24 Bond Street, New York, NY 10012 (just east of Lafayette St.) through April 28th and definitely makes for an enjoyable evening of theater.
 For tickets/more information, visit here.